-Once the correct size has been determined, samples of different sheaths can be obtained and the best one found for each individual.
-Please note; Fittleworth can only send samples with your specialist nurse approval.
+Once the correct size has been determined, samples of different penile sheaths for incontinence can be obtained and the best one found for each individual.
+Please note; Fittleworth can only send samples with your specialist nurse’s approval.

 Fitting a male incontinence sheath

-Before the sheath is applied, the penis and surrounding area should be washed and dried thoroughly.
-Do not use moisterising soap, any creams or talcum powder as these can affect adhesion.
+Before a male incontinence sheath is applied, the penis and surrounding area should be washed and dried thoroughly.
+Do not use moisturising soap, any creams or talcum powder as these can affect adhesion.

 It is not advisable to shave the pubic area as this can cause skin irritation, but hair can be trimmed if necessary.
 Some sheaths come with a hair guard provided.

 Alternatively, a hole can be torn into a piece of kitchen paper and then placed over the penis to push the hair back.

 If necessary, a skin prep wipe may then be applied to the shaft of the penis to aid adhesion and protect the skin.